Connect with others who understand.

 Pain Management Medications

-For more severe chronic pain, some people with fibro require opioids such as Ultram (Tramadol).
-Opioids are believed to work on the brain by altering the body’s ability to perceive pain.
-According to the National Institute on Drug Abuse, regular use of opioids – even as prescribed by a doctor – can lead to dependence.
-If misused, opioids can cause overdose and death.
+Opioids are no longer recommended for fibromyalgia because of the risks associated with them.
+According to the National Institute on Drug Abuse, regular use of opioids — even as prescribed by a doctor — can lead to dependence.
+If misused, opioids can result in overdose and death.

-Some people with fibromyalgia find relief from pain by using medical marijuana, which is legal in many places.
+Some people with fibromyalgia find relief from pain and improved sleep by using medical cannabis (medical marijuana).
+However, cannabis is not usually effective for people with more severe fibromyalgia symptoms.

 Other Medications